ELA-17/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Write a script that counts the number of directories and sub-directories in the current directory.
 The current and parent directories should not be taken into account Hidden directories should be counted
+Replace all characters A and c from input to Z and e respectively.